 People were also assessed for the relieving factors of headaches.
-Surprisingly, 356 (71.2%) people experienced a significant improvement in headache intensity with Sleep.
-Tea was a relieving factor for 258 (51.6%) people.
-115 (23%) people reported a decrease in headache intensity with food intake.
+Surprisingly, 356(71.2%) people significantly improved headache intensity with Sleep.
+Tea was a relieving factor among 258(51.6%) people.
+115(23%) people reported decreased headache intensity with food intake.
 Ablution (wuzu) was also considered a relieving factor among 95(19%) people.
-88 (17.6%) people marked recitation as their relieving factor for headaches.
+88(17.6%) people marked recitation as their relieving factor of headache.

 82(16.4%) people experienced some relief from headaches with the outing.
 55(11%) people observed improvement in headaches with music.
-The use of cold compresses to decrease headache pain was also observed among 42 (8.4%) individuals.
-27 (5.4%) people reported improvement in their headaches with the intake of sweets.
+The use of cold compresses to decrease headache pain was also seen among 42(8.4%) people.
+27(5.4%) people improved their headaches with the intake of sweets.
 18(3.6%) participants responded positively with physiotherapy as their relieving factor, while 11(2.2%) people marked smoking as the reason for significant improvement in their headaches.
-Only 6 (1.2 %) people reported no improvement in headaches with any remedies.
+Only 6(1.2 %) people reported no improvement in headaches with any remedies.

-Interestingly, 426 (85.2%) people didn't consult a doctor regarding their headache, while 74 (14.8%) did.
+Interestingly, 426(85.2%) people didn't consult a doctor regarding their headache, while 74(14.8%) did so.
 People were asked about the reliability of investigations for headaches in their view.
 The Eye test was at the top of the list, with 299(59.8%) people marking it.
-202 (40.4%) people selected an MRI brain scan as a reliable investigation for headaches.
-102 (20.4%) people ticked blood sugar, while 88 (17.6%) people ticked complete blood count (CBC) as a dependable investigation for headaches.
-According to

-79 (15.8%) people, EEG was a definitive investigation for headaches.
+202(40.4%) people selected an MRI brain as a reliable headache investigation.
+102(20.4%) people ticked blood sugar while 88(17.6%) people ticked complete blood count (CBC) to be a dependable investigation for headaches.
+According to 79(15.8%) people, EEG was a definitive investigation for headache.
 Surprisingly, 30(6%) people had no idea about the investigations for headaches.
-Twentytwo (4.4%) people marked lumber puncture, while only 5 (1%) people were in favour of a liver function test (LFT).
+22(4.4%) people marked lumber puncture, while only 5(1%) people were in favor of liver function test (LFT).